desmos-labs/docs/docs/02-developers/02-types/subspaces/subspace.md

   If a user is the subspace owner or an admin it can set permissions for other users to allow them to perform actions like create contents, manage groups, moderate other users, etc...
 - **Create groups**:
-  Groups contains users and has their own set of permissions.
+  Groups contain users and have their own set of permissions.

 ## Attributes
 Following you can find the subspace attributes.